ShashankBhutiya/Focus-Mode/README.md

 # Focus-Mode
-Removes side panel on some website to provide more focused exprence of the article or the post
+"Version 1.0: This tool removes side panels on certain websites to provide a more focused reading experience for articles and posts.

+Features in Progress:
+-> Expanding coverage to more websites
+-> Enhanced customization options for Focus Mode

+More Suggestion are always welcome: contact @ ----nis2024jee.2038489@gmail.com----